shelste/DBAScripts2/readme.txt

-This is the second version
+This is the third version

-I have added a new paragraph that would be important in my daily work, providing more iinformation and detail.
+This folder contains a number of diagnostic scripts to be run against our SQL Server Instance